scienceunivers/scienceunivers.github.io/_pages/about.md

 2014, B.A. in economics, Zhongnan University of Economics and Law.

-2017, M.A. in econamics, Shandong University.
+2017, M.A. in economics, Shandong University.